isomerpages/edb-pix/index.md

 ---
 layout: homepage
 title: Navigate Southeast Asia
-description: This is a PIX prototype
+description: This is a prototype website for testing
 image: /images/edb-logo.svg
 permalink: /
 notification: A PIX Prototype